chenstarx/GoDB.js/README.md

 ## Schema

-You can use schema to define the database structure (optional)
+You can use schema to define the database structure (recommended)

 ``` javascript
 import GoDB from 'godb';